pete-machine/torchbricks/README.md

 - [x] Remove README.md header
 - [x] Make an export to onnx function
 - [x] Make it optional if gradients can be passed through NonTrainableBrick without weights being optimized
+- [ ] Refactor MetricCollection to have flag to return metrics.
 - [ ] Update README.md to match the new bricks.
   - [ ] Start with basic bricks example.
   - [ ] Use loss-function to show that Phase decided on what is being executed.
   - [ ] Introduce metrics by it-self in another example
 - [ ] Add onnx export example to the README.md
+- [ ] Make brick base class with input_names, output_names and run_on - inherit this from other bricks.
+  - [ ] Pros: We might include other non-torch modules later.
+  - [ ] Do not necessarily pass a Phase-object.
+Consider also passing it as a string so it can be handled correctly with scripting.
 - [ ] Ensure that all examples in the `README.md` are working with easy to use modules.
+- [ ] Make DAG like functionality to check if a inputs and outputs works for all model phases.
-- [ ] Use pymy or pyright to do static code checks.
+- [ ] Use pymy, pyright or pyre to do static code checks.
 - [ ] Decide: Add phase as an internal state and not in the forward pass:
   - Minor Pros: Tracing (to get onnx model) requires only torch.Tensors only as input - we avoid making an adapter class.
   - Minor Cons: State gets hidden away - implicit instead of explicit.
   - Minor Pros: Similar to eval/training
 - [ ] Collection of helper modules.
 Preprocessors, Backbones, Necks/Upsamplers, ImageClassification, SemanticSegmentation, ObjectDetection
   - [ ] All the modules in the README should be easy to import as actually modules.
   - [ ] Make common brick collections: BricksImageClassification, BricksSegmentation, BricksPointDetection, BricksObjectDetection